Raytheon Technologies (RTX) Dips More Than Broader Markets: What You Should Know

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 RTX is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that RTX has a Forward P/E ratio of 23.85 right now.
-Its industry sports an average Forward P/E of 37.79, so we one might conclude that RTX is trading at a discount comparatively.
+Investors should also note RTX's current valuation metrics, including its Forward P/E ratio of 23.3.
+Its industry sports an average Forward P/E of 38.53, so we one might conclude that RTX is trading at a discount comparatively.

 The Aerospace - Defense Equipment industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 215, which puts it in the bottom 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 216, putting it in the bottom 16% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report